CCN207 Communication Research and Problem Solving

 Assessment Tasks

-Assessment: The design
+Assessment: Project design

 This assignment is eligible for the 48-hour late submission period and assignment extensions.